stephsuber/renci-website/src/content/news/features/2014/11/10_irods-consortium-new-member-seagate/index.md

 <strong>Seagate@SC14</strong>

-Please visit Seagate’s booth (#3239) to hear from industry thought leaders, ClusterStor customers and Seagate technology leaders on how HPC is addressing today’s complex market problems.
+Please visit Seagate's booth (#3239) to hear from industry thought leaders, ClusterStor customers and Seagate technology leaders on how HPC is addressing today's complex market problems.

-Seagate invites SC’14 attendees to its Inaugural Seagate HPC User Group in New Orleans, November 17, 4:30 to 7 p.m. at the New Orleans Downtown Marriott at the Convention Center.
+Seagate invites SC'14 attendees to its Inaugural Seagate HPC User Group in New Orleans, November 17, 4:30 to 7 p.m. at the New Orleans Downtown Marriott at the Convention Center.
 Attendees are encouraged to register online here as space is limited.

 <strong>About Seagate</strong>